nicoolas25/i18n-extra_translations/README.md

       mount I18n::ExtraTranslations::Server.new => '/i18n'
     end

+After this, check the path `/i18n` to see the missed keys.

 ### At the end of your test suite

 Add this code, or something close, to your `(test|spec)_helper.rb` :